 Responsibilities of Awards Chair/Co-Chair

+Lead the committee in developing an annual plan and monitoring the committee’s progress, adapting and enhancing the plan as needed to reach established goals

-Provide Sometimes requestt additional additional budget dollars for the upcoming year via the Committee Plan or Work and Budget Request Form
+ProMay request additional budget dollars for the upcoming year via the Committee Plan or Work and Budget Request Form

 Develop committee (as needed) including representation from other committees outlined below

-Promote awareness of NCDA awards and grantssubmission of an Awards marketing piece for inclusion in the annual conference brochure, submitting an article including bios and information from winning applications for a NCDA publication following the conference, and submitting an Awards article for publication to the Editor of Career Developments for the winter issue
+Promote awareness of NCDA awards and grants; this includes managing the submission of an Awards marketing piece for inclusion in the annual conference brochure, submitting an article including bios and information from winning applications for a NCDA publication following the conference, and submitting an Awards article for publication to the Editor of Career Developments for the winter issue

-Select award or grant winner.nomination materials ande
+Collect all nomination materials, ensuring they are complete, and disseminate them to the committee for consideration

 Review and rate award nominations or grant applications with input from committee to select a slate of winners

 Send request to Executive Director for certificate or plaques.
-Provide final list of award winners to HeadquartersRecommend updates to the Awards section of the NCDA Policies and Procedures Guidelines for the next year
+Provide final list of award winners to Headquarters so that plaques can be ordered for the conference

+Recommend updates to the Awards section of the NCDA Policies and Procedures Guidelines for the next year

 Submit check request for cash awards to Board Liaison.